isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Roadmaps.md

 LEARN Roadmaps are structured, broad-based training courses, in topics across infocomm and media domains such as Artificial Intelligence, Game Development and New Media.
 Specifically tailored for Infocomm Media Club students, these courses help develop basic tech and media skills amongst Club members.

 IMDA partners with industry leaders to develop industry-backed learning roadmaps to develop proficiency in the domain through the partners’ materials and platform.
-To cater to different interests, IMDA also offer tech and media courses in a broad spectrum of topics through our training partners.
+To cater to different interests, IMDA also offers tech and media courses in a broad spectrum of topics through our training partners.

 Each school i supported with up to 2 courses annually, where the training cost is fully funded by IMDA*.
 The training will be conducted at the school premises, during the CCA hours.
 Where hardware is required, schools can work with the training providers to procure the hardware at their own expense.